2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Affiliation Fees/Tuition not covered in grant benefits

-Some institutions, such as the Makerere Institute for Social Research (MISR) and the Center for Basic Research (CBR), universities departments or organizations may require an affiliation fee.
+Some institutions, such as the Makerere Institute for Social Research (MISR) and the Center for Basic Research (CBR), university departments or other organizations may require an affiliation fee.
 However, applicants should not pay this fee until they are formally offered a Fulbright award.

 Dependents